albar965/littlenavmap-manual/src/en/OPTIONS.rst

 directories that do not contain airports or navaids (landclass, elevation data and others).

-You can also exclude FSX, P3D, MSFS BGL or X-Plane apt.dat files if needed.
+You can also exclude FSX, P3D, MSFS 2020 BGL files or X-Plane apt.dat files if needed.

 Select one or more entries in the list and click on ``Remove`` to delete then from the list.